 As decolonisation began to gather pace after 1945, Grovogui observes that ‘African and Third World peoples’ right across the colonised world began increasingly to ‘[invert] legal norms previously used against them in order to undermine Western positions’, with the aim of ‘[liberating] postcolonial legal thinking from the genealogical strictures and epistemological apparatus of Western systems’.
 The question of personality was central to both of the major schools of thought that emerged.

 One group – the ‘contributionists’, to use Gathii’s term -- focused their attention on the past and, in particular, on the historical injustices that positivism legitimated and, thereby, facilitated.
 Between the 1950s and 1970s, scholars like Chen Tiqian, Alexandrowicz, Elias and Anand unearthed centuries of practice between the polities of the European and non-European worlds prior to the late-nineteenth century to challenge positivism’s assumption (still alive and well, as we have seen) that international law’s ‘foundations’ are ‘firmly’ European.
-It was both inaccurate and unjust, they argued, to suggest that the non-European world had contributed nothing to the discipline’s evolution simply because that world happened to have fallen under European domination just at the moment when positivism emergence.
+It was both inaccurate and unjust, they argued, to suggest that the non-European world had contributed nothing to the discipline’s evolution simply because that world happened to have fallen under European domination just at the moment when positivism emerged.
 Under the more inclusive, universalist doctrine of the Law of Nations, these scholars insisted, non-European polities from the Mughal Empire to the Kingdom of Benin had acted and interacted sovereign for hundreds of years.
 To suggest that ‘newly-independent states’ like India and Nigeria were inheriting a wholly European order was therefore to add anachronic insult to colonial injury.

 Writing in 1951, for example, Chen Tiqiang attacked the constitutive theory as ‘erroneous’ and ‘mischievous’ in its depiction of international society as a ‘closed club with restricted membership, to which admission is granted through…recognition’.
 Alexandrowicz, likewise, found it deplorable that states which ‘for centuries had been considered members of the family of nations’ suddenly ‘found themselves in … [a] legal vacuum which reduced them from the status of international personality to the status of candidates competing for such personality’.
 Decolonisation should be described, he insisted, not as the ‘acquisition of’ but rather as the ‘reversion to’ sovereignty.

 Later TWAIL scholars have paid tribute to these scholars’ ‘excavation of the culture, practices, and rules which over the centuries constituted the law of nations in different civilizations of the world’, hailing their approach as ‘an important corrective to an over-elaborated thesis about imperialism that denies agency to both the pre-colonial and postcolonial states’.
-Nonetheless, TWAILers have also pointed out certain blind spots, including assumption that, being more universalist and inclusive, natural law was necessarily more consensual and legitimate than positivism.
+Nonetheless, TWAILers have also pointed out certain blind spots, including their assumption that, being more universalist and inclusive, natural law was necessarily more consensual and legitimate than positivism.

 Consider, for example, the celebrated humanitarian and natural law scholar Francisco de Vitoria.
 As Anghie has shown, in Vitoria’s teachings ‘the ideal, universal Indian possesses the capacity of reason and therefore the potential to achieve perfection’; but ‘[t]his potential can only be realized … by the adoption or the imposition of the universally applicable practices of the Spanish’.
 Despite ‘appearing to promote notions of equality and reciprocity between the Indians and the Spanish’, therefore, the consequence of Vitoria’s celebrated inclusivity was to legitimise the brutal imposition of an ostensibly universal (in reality Spanish/European/Christian) normative system upon the Indigenous peoples of the ‘Americas’ that not only exculpated their conquest and dispossession but positioned them as collaborators in their own subjugation.